- Child Loss

-We asked this question to a bereaved parents.
+We asked this question “What is the nicest thing a family member or friend said or did after your loss?” to bereaved parents.
 Here are some of their answers.
 (This is a long list but you might like to come back to it so save it and share it with anyone you feel would benefit.)

 * Note: Have tissues ready.

 The nicest thing that people said or did